- 1 5 Tenets

 Screening of Staff

-All staff of Atlantic Stars Academy will have read the Child Abuse Policy.
-Further, all staff will follow all the directives contained within.
+All staff of Atlantic Stars Academy will have read and follow the Child Abuse Policy.

 Responsible Practices for Staff